How to Cook a Pot Roast So Tender Everyone Will Beg for Seconds

 Master how to cook a pot roast and you can turn a hearty, rustic cut of beef into a wholly satisfying and elegant meal for friends and family.
 Roast meat is among the most affordable options at the butcher, but it can err on the tough side if not cooked correctly.
 Luckily, there are several delicious options for how to cook a pot roast so it will end up tender, juicy, and taste like you paid twice as much for the meat.
 We'll cover how to cook a stove top pot roast and perfect a pot roast in the oven, and teach you to master the slow cooker pot roast, plus how to adjust for a pressure cooker pot roast.
 Your Sunday dinner routine is about to get a big upgrade.

-What Meat To Use for a Pot Roast
+What Meat to Use for a Pot Roast

-How to Make a Pot Roast -- Stove-Top Directions
+How to Make Stove Top Pot Roast

 1. Prepare the Cooking Liquid